What is Piezography?

 Why would you choose Piezography K7 or Piezography Pro?
 Well. you might not want a million variations or even the thought of having to find your variation.
 It may be more appealing to you to have a defined tone and to allow it to change from paper to paper, rather than try and tune it from paper to paper to your liking.
 Pro inks are not difficult to master by any means.
 Some photographers may prefer to use an ink that defines itself as does K7.
 For example, Selenium K7 is quite cold and typically selenium when printed on Hahnemuhle Photo Rag paper.
 The color of Selenium ink was designed on Hahnemuhle Photo Rag.
 But, when its printed on a warmer paper base, the Selenium ink shifts warmer.
 So, a K7 ink set defines itself and there is no mechanism to change its hue other than with paper base.

 But, there are two other reasons why you may prefer the K7 ink set over the Pro ink set.
-We know that Piezography Pro can produce better neutral and produce it on a wide variety of paper base th and Neutral K7.
+We know that Piezography Pro can produce better neutral and produce it on a wide variety of paper base than can Neutral K7.
 Warm Neutral and Special Edition variations can be printed with Pro.
 The two ink sets which can not be perfectly replicated in Pro are Selenium K7 and Carbon K7.
 Both of these are just outside of how warm the Pro inks can be blended and how cold (purply) the Pro inks can be blended.
 Further, Carbon K7 is the only Piezography ink that is 100% pure carbon without other pigments for toning.
-That may be important to you.
-Carbon is very warm and we believe Carbon K7 should be chosen for its beauty rather than longevity.
+That may be important to you if you are seeking an ink with longevity that may outlast mankind on this planet.
+Carbon is very warm (brownish rather than sepia-ish).
+Ultimately, we believe Carbon K7 should be chosen for its beauty rather than longevity.
 All Piezography inks are extremely fade resistant and are all made mostly of carbon.
 However, if you absolutely require the longest lasting ink set in the world regardless of its warmth, then Carbon K7 is for you.

 You can read here about the five different Piezography K7 ink systems that we sell for converting supported Epson printers.

 Piezography Digital Negative is a subset of the Piezography K7 ink set.
 It uses the photo black and gloss optimizer options along with shades 2-6.
 This means any glossy compatible Piezography K7 ink set can also be used to make digital negatives.
+On the 1430 and 1500W printers (which only have six ink slots) the gloss optimizer is not used.
 When combined with the PiezoDN software, the Piezography digital negative produces the finest film negatives and positives available today.
 They do not have the defects and limitations of film negatives that are printed with color inks.
 Piezography digital negatives have the increased acuity, tonal range and smoothness that is associated with the Piezography printing systems.
 The PiezoDN software is the only system that allows a photographer to contact print a 129 patch target, take a measurement from the alt process print, and produce a finished curve for QTR software.
 It is nothing short of being absolutely brilliant!
+Piezography K7 and Piezography P2 ink sets can be used to make negatives and also matte and glossy Piezography prints.

 You can read more about the PiezoDN system here.